teem2/dreemgldemo/compositions/guide/README.md

 instantiate it's classes later.
 For example, this guide is in the `./compositions/guide/` directory, so all of the classes provided by this directory can then be accessed using `guide$<classname>` syntax.
 For example, a class in a file `./compositons/guide/foo.js` would be accessible via `guide$foo`.
 This syntax acts as a path seperator to traverse directories, for example `./compositons/guide/search.js` is accessible via `guide$search`.
+Inside of a composition you can use 'this$' to indicate the current composition, regardless of the directory name.  for example `guide$search` can also be access as `this$search` from within the `guide` directory.

 Be sure to include a `README.md` with instructions for use and a package.json to help manage dependancies, like so: